-Studying law is an intellectually exciting and stimulating experience; law affects every part of our daily lives and the degree encourages you to develop an inquisitive and critical approach, learn to think rationally, communicate succinctly and be able to construct persuasive and effective arguments.
+Studying law is an intellectually exciting and stimulating experience.
+Law affects every part of our daily lives, and our degree encourages you to develop an inquisitive and critical approach.
+You will learn to think rationally, communicate succinctly and be able to construct persuasive and effective arguments.

 Foundation Year